An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

 For any $l\in\mathbb{R}$, one can deform $\Theta$ (without changing the restriction of $\Omega$ to fibres) inside some level set $\rho_{max}$ of $\rho$ such that symplectic parallel transport flow lines over paths of length at most $l$ in $\partial \overline{\mathbb{D}}$ do not leave $\rho^{-1}\left[0,\rho_{max}\right]$.

-The deformation occurs only over a small open neighbourhood of $\partial\overline{\mathbb{D}}$ and is well defined up to isotopy through such deformations of $\Theta$.
+The deformation occurs only over a small open neighbourhood of $\partial\overline{\mathbb{D}}$ and is well-defined up to isotopy through such deformations of $\Theta$.
 Furthermore, the deformation may be chosen to have support disjoint from any particular compact set. \end{lemma}